alanfabiano/util-validation/README.md

 ## Copyright and License

-Util-Validate was written by 'Alan Milani' and released under the MIT License.
+Util-Validate was written by Alan Milani at july 2016.
-See the LICENSE file for details.

-Copyright 2016 Alan Milani